 What is rental housing preservation?

-The preservation of affordable rental properties allows working families, older adults, and others to live in stable environments and within their financial means.
-By helping to ensure the continued availability of affordable rental homes, preservation policies help families spend a reasonable amount on rent and utilities, leaving them better positioned to afford basic health and food costs and to save funds: for weathering the unexpected -- loss of employment, medical issues, vehicle repairs, etc.; for expanding their economic opportunities -- savings for education, training, etc.; or for a major purchase -- such as the downpayment on a home.
-(Learn more about the importance of preserving and rehabilitating subsidized rental housing for older adults, in particular.)
+The preservation of affordable rental properties allows working families, the elderly and others to live in stable environments and within their financial means.
+By helping to ensure the continued availability of affordable rental homes, preservation policies help families spend a reasonable amount on rent and utilities, leaving them better positioned to afford basic health and food costs and to save funds: for weathering the unexpected — loss of employment, medical issues, vehicle repairs, etc.; for expanding their economic opportunities — savings for education, training, etc.; or for a major purchase — such as the downpayment on a home.

 Preserving existing rental properties helps to conserve billions of public dollars already invested in the affordable rental housing supply.
 For over 40 years, federal tax policy and housing programs have encouraged private owners and investors to develop millions of rental homes.
 These homes play a critical role in housing working families.
-Due to the high costs of construction, the strong competition for land that drives up land prices, limited availability of new federal rental subsidies, and more stringent requirements on private capital, affordable rental homes that are lost are unlikely to be replaced through new construction.
+Due to the high costs of construction, the strong competition for land that drives up land prices, and the limited availability of new federal rental subsidies, affordable rental homes that are lost are unlikely to be replaced through new construction.
 In most cases, it is also less expensive to preserve existing affordable rental homes than to build new ones.

-The loss of stable affordable rental homes can mean upheaval in a neighborhood, displacement of long-time residents, and a loss of the community's traditional character - particularly in communities where rents are rising.
+The loss of stable affordable rental homes can mean upheaval in a neighborhood, displacement of long-time residents, and a loss of the community’s traditional character – particularly in communities where rents and surrounding property values are rising.
 Well-maintained rental homes that are affordable to working families and others can contribute to neighborhood stability, combat the negative effects of gentrification, and create or preserve diverse, mixed-income communities.

 Hazel Hill Apartments in Fredericksburg, VA, a project-based Section 8 property built in 1971, had twice failed HUD inspections by 2004.
 As housing prices in the area soared, the owner faced foreclosure and the residents displacement.